 - Data in Pivotal Tracker projects, stories and attachments to those stories can be corrected directly (by users with the correct permissions).

-Remaining compliant with the GDPR and applicable privacy laws requires ongoing review and iteration, and is of the utmost importance to Pivotal.
-The content of this document will be updated by Pivotal from time to time as more GDPR-related information becomes available.
+Remaining compliant with the GDPR and applicable privacy laws requires ongoing review and iteration, and is of the utmost importance to VMware.
+The content of this document will be updated by VMware from time to time as more GDPR-related information becomes available.
 Should you have any questions, please do not hesitate to email us at email@example.com.

 PIVOTAL TRACKER AND DATA SECURITY AND RELIABILITY

-DOES PIVOTAL PROCESS PERSONAL DATA OF ITS CUSTOMERS?
+DOES VMWARE PROCESS PERSONAL DATA OF ITS CUSTOMERS?